gi-bielefeld/plast/README.md

    -w   --seed-length    Minimal seed length (default is 11) -s   --search-set     Search color set file with one color name per line to consider during the search (default is all colors)
-   -Q   --quorum         Absolute quorum (default is 1 color) -m   --mismatch       Mismatch score used (default is -1) -M   --match          Match score used (default is 1) -X   --X-dropoff      X-dropoff value
+   -m   --quorum         Quorum (absolute value)
+   -X   --X-dropoff      X-dropoff value
-   -d   --gap-open       Gap open score used for gapped alignment (default is -2) -e   --gap-extension  Gap extension score used for gapped alignment (default is -2) -n   --max-results    Maximum number of alignments to be outputted (default is 250) -o   --strand         DNA strands to consider during search.
-Can be '+','-' (default is both) -l   --lambda         Statistical value lambda for ungapped extension -L   --lambda-gap     Statistical value lambda for gapped extension -c   --stat-C         Statistical value C for ungapped extension -C   --stat-C-gap     Statistical value C for gapped extension -T   --e-val-thres    Expectation value threshold for a hit to be considered (default is 10)
+   -n   --max-results    Maximum number of alignments to be outputted (default is 250) -d   --strand         DNA strands to consider during search.
+Can be '+','-' (default is both) -l   --lambda         Statistical value lambda for ungapped extension -L   --lambda-gap     Statistical value lambda for gapped extension -c   --stat-C         Statistical value C for ungapped extension -C   --stat-C-gap     Statistical value C for gapped extension -e   --e-value        Expectation value threshold for a hit to be considered (default is 10)

    >Optional without argument: